draftdev/jobs/content-strategist.md

 - 5+ years in content strategy, content marketing, SEO, or related roles
 - Experience working in developer marketing, developer relations, or a similar role at a developer tools company
 - Comfort owning client relationships and leading strategy discussions
+- Able to meet with clients in US and/or EU time zones

 ### How You Work:
 - Think strategically and use data to solve problems creatively